Ether-YiTseWu/Low-Resource-QR-Code-Reader/README.md

 Purpose : The purpose of the project is to develop a QR code reader with low memory usage and short execution time for a AR glass based on a low resource embedded system.
 The AR glass make people examine the decode result of a QR code.

 ## Program Version Comparison
-The program is run on Raspberry 4 2GB
+The program is run on Raspberry 4 2GB, and the memory usage is estimated by Valgrind

 ![Program Comparison](https://github.com/Steven-YiTseWu/Low-Resource-QR-Code-Reader/blob/main/Report/Program_Comparison.png)